AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 The main components are described here:

 * GPT.
 This is the front-end component that implements the UI.
 It is leveraging the GPTs solution of OpenAI platform.
 OpenAI platform allows to design GPTs to automate the iteraction with users.
-Our users are defined as the projects or event managers that want to create a viral airdrop compaing on twitter, and also ambassadors that are posting tweets with the goal to propelling the project visibility and thus get the NFT reward.
+Our users are defined as the projects or event managers that want to create a viral airdrop compaing on twitter, and also ambassadors and individuals that are posting tweets with the goal to propelling the project visibility.
 The benefit of using the UI OpenAI platform is threefold:
-  * Leverages the 1 billion monthly active users.
+  * Leverages 1 billion monthly active users in OpenAI GPTs.
-  * It is responsible being supported in both mobile and desktop devices.
+  * GPTs is supported in both mobile and desktop devices.
-  * It is the fastest growing company in internet today.
+  * OpenAI is the fastest growing company in internet today.

-  The own PolkaAirdops GPT allows to interact with project manager to help launching the airdrop campaing by defining the NFT to the project branding and the tweet analysis.
+  Our PolkaAirdops GPT allows to interact with project managers to help launching their airdrop campaing by defining the NFT to the project branding and the tweet analysis.

 * Backend server.
 This represents the core of the PolkaAirdrop platform.
-It is implemented enterely with python.
+It is implemented enterely with Python.
 Its main functions are described below:
   * It exposes an API so the GPT can interact with the backend service to create the airdrop campaing.
-In this process the airdrop project specific prompt will be stored encrypted in the public IPFS.
+In this process, the airdrop project specific prompt will be stored and encrypted in the public IPFS.
   * It uses the twitter public API to collect the ambassador tweets.
-  * It uses the propetary OpenAI GPT4 to perform the accurate sentiment analysis of the tweets and check that are related to the aridrop project.
+  * It uses the propetary OpenAI GPT4 to perform the accurate sentiment analysis on the tweets and check that are related to the aridrop project.
   * It creates the unique NFT following the prompt instructions already set up by the airdrop project.
 For this sake, it will use the propetary OpenAI DALLE-3 API.
 This unique NFT will be stored in the IPFS using the python IPFS API where we updload the NFT and obtain back the IPFS URI to mint later the NFT using the project smart contract.
-  This is an example of the call to the DALLE-3 to generate a NFT:
+  Below it is an example of the call to the DALLE-3 to generate a NFT:
       ```
         from openai import OpenAI
         client = OpenAI()